bersama-systems/nelly/README.md

 Hey you know what's totally awesome?
 Docker.
 Even if you never installed any of this before Docker Compose is pretty damn awesome.
 If you run the tests without ever installing the images, it will still work!
-It's all idempotent on run, so the system will pull the images, install them, and run them basked on the Dockerfiles supplied.
+It's all idempotent on run, so the system will pull the images, install them, and run them based on the Dockerfiles supplied.
 Dependencies are also aptly set up as well.